lakehq/sail/docs/development/spark-tests/test-run.md

 scripts/spark-tests/run-tests.sh
 ```

-The above command runs a default set of test suites for Spark Connect.
+The command runs a default set of test suites for Spark Connect.
 Each test suite will write its `<suite>.jsonl` and `<suite>.log` files to the log directory,
 where `<suite>` is the test suite name.

+### Running Selected Tests

 You can pass arguments to the script, which will be forwarded to `pytest`.
 You can also use `PYTEST_` environment variables to customize the test execution.